lucas-lsievert/sample-terraform-app-deploy/README.md

 3. Apply terraform passing secret and access key as variables - `terraform apply -var 'access_key=****' -var 'secret_key=****'`
    Replace the variable values with your own credentials
 4. Run terraform output to grab the public ip from the app instance = `terraform output app_instance_ip`
+5. Wait about four or five minutes after terraform ends the execution.
+This script uses the userdata from ec2 to configure the instance, it take some time.
-5. Use the public ip in your browser to see the message from the webapp hosted insede the ec2 instance
+6. Use the public ip in your browser to see the message from the webapp hosted inside the ec2 instance.

 ## Terraform Defaults